Lane Thomas Player Props: Nationals vs. Angels

-After going 1-for-5 with an RBI in his most recent game, Lane Thomas and the Washington Nationals face the Los Angeles Angels (who will start Shohei Ohtani) at 9:38 PM ET on Tuesday.
+After going 0-for-3 in his most recent game, Lane Thomas and the Washington Nationals face the Los Angeles Angels (who will start Griffin Canning) at 4:07 PM ET on Wednesday.

 Lane Thomas Game Info & Props vs. the Angels